NinaSpeller4/PCDE-Activity-9.1/README.md

-Repository for Activity 9.1
+Repository for Activity 9.1 and 9.2
-# MIT PCDE Activity 9.1
+# MIT PCDE Activity 9.1 and 9.2

 This repository contains my submission for **Activity 9.1** of the *MIT Professional Certificate in Data Engineering* program.